pypa/distlib/docs/overview.rst

 -----------------------------------------

-Distlib is intended to be used on any Python version >= 2.6 and is tested on Python versions 2.6, 2.7, 3.1, 3.2 and 3.3 on Linux, Windows, and Mac OS X (not all versions are tested on all platforms, but are expected to work correctly).
+Distlib is intended to be used on any Python version >= 2.6 and is tested on Python versions 2.6, 2.7, 3.1, 3.2, and 3.3 on Linux, Windows, and Mac OS X (not all versions are tested on all platforms, but are expected to work correctly).

 Project status
 --------------

-The project has reached alpha status in its development: there is a test suite and it has been exercised on Windows, Ubuntu and Mac OS X. No release has yet been made: to work with the proejct, you need to clone the source repository or download a tarball from it.
+The project has reached alpha status in its development: there is a test suite and it has been exercised on Windows, Ubuntu and Mac OS X. No release has yet been made: to work with the project, you need to clone the source repository or download a tarball from it.

 The source repository for the project is on BitBucket: